 Deciding if a Clinical Trial is Right For You

 After the initial discussion about a clinical trial, you may want to take the informed consent form home to review, potentially discuss with your family members, and create a list of questions to ask.
 Someone from the research team should contact you when you've had sufficient time to review the information to determine whether or not you are interested in participating.
 Before participation you should make sure that your questions have been addressed to your satisfaction.
-In reading the informed consent and discussing the study with your healthcare professional you should have answers to the following basic questions.
+Once you have read the informed consent and discussed the study with your healthcare professional, you should have answers to the basic questions listed here.